ava-dn/avas_2025/navigation/aboutmydog.md

 ---
 **All About Coco**

 My dog's name is Coco.
 Coco is about 1 and a half years old.
 She is a french bulldog.
-Some of her favorite foods
+Some of her

-are hamburgers, salmon, as well as peanut butter.
-Coco's
+favorite foods are hamburgers, salmon, as well as peanut butter.
+Coco's favorite activities are

-favorite activities are sleeping and playing with other dogs.
+sleeping and playing with other dogs.
 She gets very angry when people are eating and she can't

 have their food.
+Coco also loves to play tug of war and she especially loves when we chase her

+around the house!